Whom to call

 Columbia, SC 29203

-The Internal Revenue Service has issued the 2017 optional standard mileage rates used to calculate the deductible costs of operating an automobile for business, charitable, medical or moving purposes.
-(Reference IRS Newswire IR-2016-169) These are also the rates at which employers can reimburse employees for business-related driving.
+The Internal Revenue Service has issued the 2019 optional standard mileage rates used to calculate the deductible costs of operating an automobile for business, charitable, medical or moving purposes.
+(IRS Notice 2019-2) These are also the rates at which employers can reimburse employees for business-related driving.

 The standard mileage rate for business is based on an annual study of the fixed and variable costs of operating an automobile.
 The rate for medical and moving purposes is based on the variable costs.